 Hi Everyone.
-I hope you all had a good week.
-With the month of May now in full swing, gardens really start to come alive.
 With it’s warm and wet climate, Ireland is a gardeners paradise and there’s a wealth of Irish gardens to visit if you’re planning a trip this summer.
 Of course, it’s impossible to give a definitive list as there are so many to choose from.
 No matter what county you find yourself in, you’re sure to find a public garden to while away an afternoon.
 The following is a list of my personal favorites.
 So let’s get started!

 Lulu’s Top 8 Irish Gardens